Maybe you’re considering moving into renewable energy as a way to help (or completely) offset the energy needs of your home?

 - Wind Power: Small wind turbines can be an effective way to create electricity for use in the home

-- Geothermal Systems: Use heat directly from natural sources like hot springs, geysers and volcanic hot spots
+- Geothermal Heating and Cooling Systems: Use heat directly from natural sources like hot springs, geysers and volcanic hot spots

 - Ground Source Heat Pump: GSHP’s are air conditioners that take the heat/cool from inside the earth and transfer it into your home using water and look like traditional heating and cooling units.